Contribution¶

 SQL¶

-With the SQL backend, the demo instance will load and save data in a local sqlite database.
+With the SQL backend, the development server will load and save data in a local sqlite database.

 Memory¶